10 Controversial Works by Filipino Artists

 "Untitled (Burnt-Out Europe)" by Manuel Ocampo

-Manuel Ocampo was invited to Documenta IX, a prestigious modern and contemporary art exhibition in Germany.
+Manuel Ocampo was invited to Documenta IX, a prestigious modern and contemporary Philippine arts exhibition in Germany.
 All five of Ocampo's paintings were eliminated from the show because they feature swastikas.
-His work, “Untitled (Burnt-Out Europe),” depicts Jesus Christ's head on a hawk’s body at the center of two large swastikas, and floating over a courtyard of horned demons.
+His Filipino artwork, “Untitled (Burnt-Out Europe),” depicts Jesus Christ's head on a hawk’s body at the center of two large swastikas, and floating over a courtyard of horned demons.
 Ocampo said that his works were approved ahead of time, and they even appeared on the exhibition’s catalogue.
 "The only option they gave me was to hang it in the work room.
 I had no choice.
 Either that or pull out," Ocampo said in a report by the Los Angeles Times.
 According to him, his use of symbols refers to political and social problems.
 "It is not to advocate fascism.
 It focuses on the sign of the times and what these symbols mean to us in this present day," he said.

 “Gothika Filipina 2” by Igan D’Bayan

-Another painting that was pulled out of an international exhibit is Igan D’Bayan’s “Gothika Filipina 2.”
+Another contemporary painting in the Philippines that was pulled out of an international exhibit is Igan D’Bayan’s “Gothika Filipina 2.”
 In 2009, the curators of the Asian International Art Exhibition (AIAE) prevented D’Bayan’s painting from being displayed at the National Art Gallery in Kuala Lumpur, Malaysia.
 The piece shows a horned, skeletal man with a woman, both wearing see-through native Filipino clothing.
 The woman’s breasts and pubis are visible, and she is seen holding a skull with a tongue bearing the Philippine flag.
 D’Bayan was given the option to submit another painting, cover the “offending area,” or face consequences.
 He chose to leave the painting as is, which was not accepted by the organizers.
 According to D’Bayan, his painting addresses socio-political questions.
 “I didn’t create a provocative work for the sake of provocation...My aim was not to disrespect the local culture, sensibilities, and moral values of the host country in any way,” he said.
 He later held a one-painting show of “Gothika Filipina 2” at The Crucible Gallery in SM Megamall in 2010.

 “The Parisian Life” by Juan Luna